w3c/miniapp-manifest/docs/explainer.md

 MiniApp Manifest defines a JSON-based profile file that provides developers with a centralized place to set up essential information associated with a MiniApp ([What is MiniApp?](https://w3c.github.io/miniapp/white-paper/#what-is-miniapp)).

-The information described in a MiniApp Manifest, includes metadata about the app, like app identifiers, denomination, human-readable description, versioning data, and styling information.
-The MiniApp manifest also configures the routing of the pages and widgets that are part of a MiniApp, and other data associated to their running environment, tools and distribution.
+The information described in a MiniApp Manifest includes metadata about the app, like app identifiers, denomination, human-readable description, versioning data, and styling information.
+The MiniApp manifest also configures the routing of the pages and widgets that are part of a MiniApp and other data associated with their running environment, tools, and distribution.

 ### Why should we care?

-The MiniApp Manifest includes information that describe and configure the app, providing developers, publishers and third parties with advanced  metadata and setup information useful in the different stages of the app, from development and distribution to the installation and execution.
+The MiniApp Manifest includes information that describes and configures the app, providing developers, publishers, and third parties with advanced  metadata and setup information, useful in the different stages of the app, from development and distribution to installation and execution.

-Members of the manifest include human-readable descriptions (`name`, `description`, `icons`, and `short_name`), version management attributes (`app_id`, `version` and `platform_version`), look-and-feel configuration (`background_color`, `fullscreen`, `orientation`, `color_scheme`, among others), permission requirements (`req_permissions`), routing and widgets configuration (`pages`, `widgets`).
+Members of the manifest include human-readable descriptions (`name`, `description`, `icons`, and `short_name`), version management attributes (`app_id`, `version`, and `platform_version`), look-and-feel configuration (`background_color`, `fullscreen`, `orientation`, `color_scheme`, among others), permission requirements (`req_permissions`), routing and widgets configuration (`pages`, `widgets`).

 ## 2. Manifest Design

 The MiniApp Manifest is defined as a registry of supplementary members for the <a href="https://www.w3.org/TR/appmanifest/">Web Application Manifest</a> and the <a href="https://www.w3.org/TR/manifest-app-info/">Web App Manifest - Application Information</a> specifications.
-These  additional metadata aims at describing the particularities of MiniApps to fulfill the design requirements of the [MiniApp Packaging](https://www.w3.org/TR/miniapp-packaging/), [MiniApp Widget Requirements](https://www.w3.org/TR/miniapp-widget-req/), and [MiniApp Addressing](https://www.w3.org/TR/miniapp-addressing/) specifications.
+The additional metadata aims at describing the particularities of MiniApps to fulfill the design requirements of the [MiniApp Packaging](https://www.w3.org/TR/miniapp-packaging/), [MiniApp Widget Requirements](https://www.w3.org/TR/miniapp-widget-req/), and [MiniApp Addressing](https://www.w3.org/TR/miniapp-addressing/) specifications.

 ### Key Considerations

 #### Why is the basic metadata needed?

-* __Home-screen display__: Developers and publishers may present the title and the icon of an app after the installation (shortcut on the home-screen) through `name` and `icons`.
+* __Home-screen display__: Developers and publishers may present the title and app's icon after the installation (shortcut on the home-screen) through `name` and `icons`.
 * __Publication in marketplaces__: Publishers may list and display complete information about an app in a marketplace or directory (`app_id`, `name`, `icons`, `description`, and `short_name`).
 * __Locales__: Developers may indicate the languages ​​and writing directions to meet their localization requirements (`lang` and `dir`).
-* __Version management__: Developers include app versioning data to inform about the evolution of the application and device compatibility through `version` (with `code`, and `name`).
-This would help in the process of distribution and safely execution in the right platform.
+* __Version management__: Developers include app versioning data to inform about the evolution of the application and device compatibility through `version` (with `code` and `name`).
+This versioning metadata would help in the process of distribution and safe execution.
 * __Permission statement__: Developers should declare the necessary permissions to use the device's powerful features required in runtime (e.g.,  geolocation, storage, and camera usage) through `req_permissions`.
 They may also include descriptive texts to clarify the purpose of the request (`reason`).
 * __Look-and-feel and User Experience__: Developers may declare information about the styles and viewport configuration (`window`, `background_color`, `design_width`, `orientation`, `fullscreen`, `auto_design_width`, `background_text_style`, `design_width member`), specific configuration for the in-app navigation (`navigation_bar_background_color`, `navigation_bar_text_style`, `navigation_bar_text_style`, `navigation_bar_title_text`, `navigation_style`), and other setup options for maximizing the user experience (`enable_pull_down_refresh`, `on_reach_bottom_distance`).
 Developers may also offer the possibility to use the predefined `color_scheme` of the platform (`light` and `dark`).
-* __MiniApp Platform__: Developers may define concrete features and setups to specific platforms (members `platform_version`, `min_code`, `release_type` and `target_code`) and the type of device (automotive, smartphone, wearable, etc. in the `device_type` member).
+* __MiniApp Platform__: Developers may define concrete features and setups to specific platforms (members `platform_version`, `min_code`, `release_type`, and `target_code`) and the type of device (e.g., automotive, smartphone, wearable in the `device_type` member).

 #### Why are `pages` and `window` members needed?